 The U.S. Public Land Survey System will be maintained by perpetuating the corner locations as needed.
 The previously established horizontal and vertical control surveys for the corners will also be maintained.
 Dossier sheets for the perpetuation of the corners will be prepared.

-County Surveyor services will be provided throughout the year 2006.
+County Surveyor services will be provided throughout the year 2007 to the counties of Kenosha, Milwaukee, Racine, Walworth, and Waukesha.

 Perpetuated U.S. Public Land Survey corners; revised dossier sheets; revised control survey summary diagrams.
 Web distribution of data.